golang/proposal/design/25530-notary.md

 #### Privacy by Bulk Download

-What little usage signal leaks from a proxy that aggressively caches notary queries can be removed entirely by instead downloading the entire notary database and answering requests using the local copy.
+What little usage signal leaks from a proxy that aggressively caches database queries can be removed entirely by instead downloading the entire checksum database and answering requests using the local copy.
 We estimate that the Go ecosystem has around 3 million module versions.
-At an estimated footprint of 200 bytes per module version, a much larger, complete notary database of even 100 million module versions would still only be 20 GB.
+At an estimated footprint of 200 bytes per module version, a much larger, complete checksum database of even 100 million module versions would still only be 20 GB.
 Bandwidth can be exchanged for complete anonymity by downloading the full database once and thereafter updating it incrementally (easy, since it is append-only).